Try These Great New Plants in Your Garden

 Strawberry Blonde French Marigold

-The Boulevard series of clematis earn their stripes for a very simple reason: they have more blooms and a longer season of color as well.
+The Boulevard series of clematis earn their stripes for a very simple reason: they have more blooms and a longer season of color as well among garden flower plants.
 Boulevard flowers up and down the entire vine, not just at the top.
 Nubia is a new introduction with dark red blooms.
 It grows 4-6 ft. tall and blooms in spring and summer.
 Like other clematis, Nubia is best enjoyed when it has something to climb on (see our copper trellis here).
 It is hardy from Zones 4-9.

 Mesa Red Gaillardia

 For a different twist on a popular outdoor plant, try Mesa Red gaillardia.
 Its intense red color won’t fade in the sun.
 This heat-tolerant perennial, sometimes grown as an annual, reaches 14-16 in. tall and 20-22 in. wide.
 It’s drought tolerant once established, and is great for pollinator gardens in particular.
-The Mesa series is also available in peach, yellow and bicolors.
+The Mesa series is also available in peach, yellow and bicolors if you’re looking for plants with colorful leaves.

 Vernique Shining Seas Veronica

-Vernique Shining Seas joins its sibling, Vernique Blue, as stellar outdoor plants worthy of any cottage-style garden.
+Vernique Shining Seas joins its sibling, Vernique Blue, as stellar outdoor plants worthy of any cottage-style garden and great landscaping bushes.
 While the latter has rich purple flowers in summer, Shining Seas (shown) offers bicolor spikes of lavender-blue flowers.
 Both grow 18 in. tall and 16 in. wide and are hardy in Zones 4-8.
-Like other veronicas, Shining Seas and Blue are deer- and rabbit-resistant.
+Like other veronicas, Shining Seas and Blue are deer- and rabbit-resistant, making them brilliant landscape plant ideas.

 Mint Julep Annual Geranium